-Concrete: All of the elements the concrete contains are naturally occurring substances, so, they possess no harm for the environment.
+Concrete: All of the elements the concrete contains are naturally occurring substances, so, they possess no harm to the environment.
 It can be crushed to be added into mixtures later.
 Landfilling of concrete can be reduced in this way.

-Concrete: Constructing a building floor-to-floor heights and open spans is problematic with concrete even if it can be molded into different shapes.
+Concrete: Constructing a building with floor-to-floor heights and open spans is problematic with concrete even if it can be molded into different shapes.
 Therefore, the versatility of concrete is debatable.

 Structural Steel: Just like every metal, structural steels might be corroded when they are exposed to water and air.
-Corrosion of structural components threat the safety of whole building.
+Corrosion of structural components threat the safety of the whole building.
 Corrosion protection must be ensured by painting or coating.
-Also, precautions can be taken against fire when these coating are applied.
+Also, precautions can be taken against fire when these coatings are applied.

 You May Be Interested: